 Flooding.
-The RX-7’s can be finicky cars, especially in cold weather.
-When they are started in colder temperatures, they will run extremely rich and its recommended that you let them slowly warm up.
-If you turn off the car before it has reached temperature you risk the chance of flooding the engine.
+The Mazda RX-7s can be finicky cars, especially in cold weather.
+When they are started in colder temperatures, they will run extremely rich and it’s recommended that you let them slowly warm up.
+If you turn off the car before it has reached the temperature you risk the chance of flooding the engine.
 If that happens, there is a certain sequence that needs to be followed in order to get all the unburned gas out.

 Engines need rebuilding often.
 This one is controversial.
 Most RX-7 engines that need rebuilding will be because they have been neglected by their owners.
-It takes a special breed to own an RX-7 because its not like having a normal combustion engine car.
-It requires special attention and most owners did not due their research beforehand.
+It takes a special breed to own an RX-7 because it’s not like having a normal combustion engine car.
+It requires special attention and most owners did not do their research beforehand.

 Brittle vacuum hoses.
-The turbocharged RX-7’s are notorious for having vacuum leaks due to the over 67 boost and vacuum hoses it came with.
-As these cars age, those hoses are almost guaranteed to developing cracks and loose pressure.
+The turbocharged RX-7s are notorious for having vacuum leaks due to the over 67 boost and vacuum hoses it came with.
+As these cars age, those hoses are almost guaranteed to develop cracks and loose pressure.
 We recommend that you go ahead and do some preventative maintenance by replacing all of them with synthetic rubber hoses.

-Given its rarity, the RX-7 is not a cheap car to buy or maintain.
-That being said, you can still find examples out there starting at around $8,000, but pristine third generation FD’s can go as high as $45,000.
-Let’s have a look as what the cheapest and most expensive RX-7’s look like.
+Given its rarity, the Mazda RX-7 is not a cheap car to buy or maintain.
+That being said, you can still find examples out there starting at around $8,000, but pristine third-generation FDs can go as high as $45,000.
+Let’s have a look at what the cheapest and most expensive RX-7s look like.

 - Mazda RX-8